avipartho/Synth-SBDH/README.md

 ### Datasets
 We used the publicly available [MIMIC-SBDH](https://github.com/hibaahsan/MIMIC-SBDH) dataset to create MIMIC-SBDH<sub>aligned</sub>.
 This was used in the mlc experiment.
 For NER, we used a private dataset and unfortunately, we won't be able to share it.
-Preprocessing notebooks for Synth-SBDH and MIMIC-SBDH are available in [data](data) directory.
+Preprocessing notebooks for Synth-SBDH and MIMIC-SBDH wil be made available in the [data](data) directory.

 ### Running Experiments
 --------
 For all tasks, we do a two-stage supervised fine-tuning (SFT).
 In the first stage, we fine-tune models on the modified Synth-SBDH dataset (SFT<sub>stage1</sub>), and in the second stage, we use trained models from SFT<sub>stage1</sub> to further fine-tune on the task-specific real-world datasets (SFT<sub>stage2</sub>).
 Note that for DSS, there is no other real-world SBDH dataset with rationales, so there is no SFT<sub>stage2</sub>.

-Before running any of the following scripts, please update data and all other neecessay directories.
+Before running any of the following scripts, please update data path and all other neecessay parameters in the shell scripts.
 #### MLC
 1. Fine-tuning on Synth-SBDH (SFT<sub>stage1</sub>)
   ```sh